 The Connection with Salt

 The fact is that the region where the tools were found is replete with salt deposits.
 For starters, they were located in close proximity to the coast.
 Granted, the shoreline 70 000 years ago in the southern Cape was a bit further south, but evidence from the caves shows that they relied on the sea for a large part of their protein intake.
-It has been shown that the diet of the occupants at Blombos enjoyed large fish, shellfish, seals, dolphins along with land animals such as tortoises, hyraxes and dune mole rats associated with Later Stone Age and Middle Stone age phases.
+It has been shown that the diet of the occupants at Blombos enjoyed large fish, shellfish, seals, and dolphins along with land animals such as tortoises, hyraxes and dune mole rats associated with Later Stone Age and Middle Stone Age phases.
 They would most certainly have been familiar with salt.
-That it’s taste is pleasant and too much of it makes you sick.
+That its taste is pleasant and too much of it makes you sick.

 Mentzel describes the abundance of salt in the 1700 Cape Conoly when he writes that in the Drakenstein area “shrubs and renoster-bushes have to serve as firewood and a few small springs supply drinking water.
 The rainwater that remains in deepened holes very soon becomes dirty and foul in summer and partly brak too: an infallible sign that the soil is saturated with many salt particles and could furnish salt in case of need.
 It is certain that at one time the entire Cape had brine pits in very many places, not only in the Groenekloof, Zwartkops river, Zwellendam, Saldanha Bay, between the Soete Melks and Gouritz Rivers, but indeed in a hundred spots besides, even lying above ground in summer in the Cape district, so that one had merely to gather up the salt and carry it away.”
-This picture of the Cape is one that we are not familiar with and in the face of such abundance, the gathering of salt would not have left any archeological evidence.
+This picture of the Cape is one that we are not familiar with and in the face of such abundance, the gathering of salt would not have left any archaeological evidence.

 It has been shown that the Khoe in Natal traded in salt from the Makgadikgadi basin eastwards to Zimbabwe.
 The “location of stone ruins of the Zimbabwe IKhami culture on the edge of the Pan suggests that this trade could be of considerable antiquity.”
 (Denbow, 1986)

-It is in my opinion beyond reason to believe that the people used their investigative techniques of taste, smell, feel, grinding, burning, dissolving, evaporation and crystallization on matters related to resins, ochre, and sand, but not in regards to salt.
-They shared knowledge concerning matters of technology far higher up the development ladder such as producing knives, spear, and arrow points and the technology to fasten these onto handles.
+It is in my opinion beyond reason to believe that the people used their investigative techniques of taste, smell, feel, grinding, burning, dissolving, evaporation and crystallization on matters related to resins, ochre, and sand, but not in regard to salt.
+They shared knowledge concerning matters of technology far higher up the development ladder such as producing knives, spears, and arrow points and the technology to fasten these onto handles.
 They produced complex art from the examples in Blombos.
 They have clearly experimented with the inclusion of different ingredients in glue, important in hunting.
 It is unthinkable to me that they did not use the same techniques in experimenting with the object of the hunting namely their food.

 Notice the point about the abundance of salt in the soil from the Mentzel quote.
 It is my guess that the salt content of the plants would have been a lot higher then than it is today and ash from these shrubs would have had a high concentration of sodium.
 These conditions did not develop overnight and the formation of the salt pits and the accompanying ease of access for humans and animals undoubtedly reach far back into prehistory.